Jawed Ludin: Defending Karzai

 In the end of 2010 leaked diplomatic cables revealed that William Crosbie, Canada's ambassador to Afghanistan, had strongly criticised Karzai in front of his US colleague.
 Ludin said this should not affect relations between the two countries: "Relations between Canada and Afghanistan go beyond people.
 Diplomats in Kabul quite often have fallen in traps of some common misperceptions" On Canadian television he added: "Canada has done so much for this country and that shouldn't be jeopardized by the reckless comments of an ambassador."

 Cluster bombs

 As ambassador to Norway Ludin helped persuade his government to change its stance and join nearly 100 nations in signing a treaty Wednesday banning the disputed weapons.
 Afghanistan was initially reluctant to join the pact but agreed to after lobbying by victims maimed by cluster munitions.
-After speaking with Soraj Ghulan Habib, a 17-year-old wheelchair-bound Afghan who was crippled by a cluster bomb, Ludin called Afghan President Hamid Karzai, who agreed to change his stance on the treaty.
+After speaking with Soraj Ghulan Habib, a 17-year-old Afghan who was injured by a cluster bomb and rendered unable to walk, Ludin called Afghan President Hamid Karzai, who agreed to change his stance on the treaty.
 Ludin said his country's reversal was made possible by an article in the treaty that permits signatory nations to engage in military operations with nonsignatory nations like the United States.